onurkarakus/NexusConnect/README.md

 -   Inconsistency across the codebase.
 -   Dozens of lines of boilerplate code for even simple operations.

-NexusConnect solves these problems by abstracting all these different APIs behind a single, consistent, and fluent interface.
+NexusConnect solves these problems by abstractacting all these different APIs behind a single, consistent, and fluent interface.

 ## Core Usage (Quick Start)